Skip to main content

 Braised pork belly with radish

 Because of the ginger, garlic, dried chilli, and star anise, this meal has a lot of flavours.
 I like to use a lot of ginger to flavour the pork.
 Due to the lengthy cooking process, the ginger that has been simmered is excellent.
+As the meat cooked slowly over low heat.
+The smell of meat permeated the kitchen and was very alluring.

 Are you drooling?
 This is an easy and delicious recipe which you should have in your back pocket.
 One wok does all the work. let us get all the ingredients to hand and the detailed instruction to make a delicious, braised pork belly with radish.